LeSimSim/LeSimSim/README.md

-### Hi there 👋
+### Hi there, I'm Simon 👋
-I'm currently learning chemistry with a bachelor degree.
+I'm currently learning chemistry with a bachelor degree at EPFL in Switzerland 🔬

+How to contact me:
+- ✉️ simon.sermet-magdelain@epfl.ch
+- 📞 +41 78 256 89 98

+I'm looking for help with practical programming in chemistry 😉

 <!--
 **LeSimSim/LeSimSim** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.